Transform operations into a high-throughput machine that consistently hits deadlines

 If you’d like we can do a factory analysis and a 40-minute executive briefing with you and your senior team to help you explore the potential of TOC to transform your operations.
 At the minimum, you’ll come away with some simple initiatives that you can move on right away to test the validity of TOC (and generate some quick performance improvements).

-Andy regularly runs Solution Design Workshops across the United Kingdom.
-His calendar tends to be heavily booked so it’s wise to plan in advance.
+Goldratt UK are consistently running implementations across the United Kingdom, but we tend to be heavily booked so it’s wise to plan in advance.